kpage/microservices-demo/README.md

     $ cd microservices-demo
     $ docker-compose up

+If docker-compose stops with a message like 'Container "30a7960c4c89" is unhealthy', you can just re-run 'docker-compose up'.
+Usually this means that a database migration is taking some time and a container timed out waiting to start.

-It's not required to put this project in your GOPATH to run it from the command line, but if you want to edit any golang from an IDE I recommend you put it there so the go code will compile in the IDE.
+Note: it's not required to put this project in your GOPATH to run it from the command line, but if you want to edit any golang from an IDE I recommend you put it there so the go code will compile in the IDE.

 ## REST API